About us

 Badgers and TB

 The Wildlife Trusts are very conscious of the hardship that bovine TB (bTB) causes in the farming community and the need to find the right mechanisms to control the disease.
 However, we strongly believe that a badger cull is not the answer and we have been working to develop a humane and practical alternative; vaccination.
 We are one of twelve Wildlife Trusts who since 2011 have worked nationally to vaccinate around 1,000 badgers in partnership with vets, farmers and landowners.
-Currently we are working with Shropshire Badger Group who are continue a vaccination programme and would never permit badger culling to take place on our own nature reserves in Shropshire.
+We have previously worked with Shropshire Badger Group, who continue to run a vaccination programme.
+We would never permit badger culling to take place on our own nature reserves in Shropshire.

 Fox hunting